osuushi/Smooth.js/Readme.md

 ### Clipping modes

 In addition to interpolating an array, Smooth.js allows you to specify the behavior of the output function when the parameter is outside the array's bounds.
-This also has an effect on cubic interpolation when interpolating near the array's bounds.
+This also has an effect on cubic and sinc interpolation when interpolating near the array's bounds.

 The `clip` config option specifies the clipping mode, and can take the following values: